jjstrydom/cv/cv.md

 **Professional Summary:**

 Strategic data leader with over a decade of experience in driving data innovation across fintech, consulting, and electronic warfare sectors.
 Specializes in leading cross-functional teams, scaling data-driven platforms, and championing business growth through actionable insights.
-Proven expertise in data science, analytics, R&D, and cloud computing.
+Proven expertise in data science, data analytics, digital signal processing, R&D, and cloud computing.
 Holds an M.Eng. from the University of Cape Town.

 ## Key Achievements: